ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 | WDC06 | Washington, DC |
 | WDC07 | Washington, DC |

-Depending on availability and inventory supply, IBM Cloud data centers might display an indication in the {{site.data.keyword.vmwaresolutions_full}} console to help you plan your deployments.
+A large subset of IBM Cloud data centers offer pre-built, standardized **Small**, **Medium**, and **Large** bare metal server options.
+Depending on availability and inventory supply, IBM Cloud data centers might display a status indicator in the {{site.data.keyword.vmwaresolutions_full}} console to help you plan your deployments.

 Table 2.
 Status indicators for data centers when ordering vCenter Server instances